Gauge class

 Name Type Description

-oEvent object Holds information about the layer being dragged, as an object of {layer,event} type
+oEvent object Holds information about the layer being dragged, as an object of {layer,event} type.

 Properties